 A Glen Coe tour from Inverness is one of the finest Highland days you can do.
-We head south down the Great Glen past Loch Ness, then into Glen Coe—Visitor Centre, waterfalls, Glen Etive—and, for those who can hike cross-country, an optional Secret Waterfall walk.
+We head south down the Great Glen past Loch Ness, then into Glen Coe -Visitor Centre, waterfalls, Glen Etive.
+For a fuller overview of Lochaber, Ben Nevis and Glenfinnan, see our Lochaber and Glencoe guide.

 Plan your journey with Venture Highland